 - Note any other mental health issues you have, whether diagnosed or not, such as depression or anxiety.
 Other mental health conditions often occur along with compulsive sexual behavior and may need treatment as well.

-- Take an honest look at your substance use.
-Alcohol and drug abuse are common in people with compulsive sexual behavior and may need to be treated for compulsive sexual behavior to improve.
+- Take an honest look at your substance use — alcohol and drug abuse are common in people with compulsive sexual behavior, so be ready to discuss this with your doctor.

-- Write down key personal information, including any recent or past traumatic events, current stresses and recent life changes.
+- Prepare key personal information, including any recent or past traumatic events, current stresses and recent life changes.

 - Why am I doing these things even when it makes me feel bad?